 The Struggle Within is a great choice for book clubs!

 I am happy to attend your book club meeting if you are close to where I live in Connecticut.
-Alternately, I could call in or use skype to answer questions and engage your members in a discussion of The Struggle Within.
+Alternately, I could call or Zoom to answer questions and engage your members in a discussion of The Struggle Within.

 Here are a few questions to jump-start your book club discussions.
 Copy and paste them into another document and add your own, or download them in .pdf form here: The Struggle Within Book Club Questions